ijlee2/codemod-utils/tutorials/update-template-tags/01-create-a-project.md

 </details>

-To test the step, we create a component with multiple `<template>` tags:
+To test the step, we'll create a component with 3 `<template>` tags and render it in the `index` route.

 <details>

 <summary><code>tests/fixtures/sample-project/input/app/components/my-component.gjs</code></summary>

 The indentations are inconsistent on purpose.
-We want to know if our codemod will preserve formatting.
+We'll check that formatting is preserved.

 ```js
 import { on } from '@ember/modifier';